 See 720 ILCS 5/11-1.70 for the Illinois definition of consent.

-Harassment: unwelcome conduct based on race, color, religion, sex, pregnancy, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, sexual orientation including gender identity, arrest record status, military status, and unfavorable discharge from military service.
+Harassment: unwelcome conduct based on (actual or as perceived by the alleged offender) race, color, religion, sex, pregnancy, disability, national origin, citizenship status, ancestry, age, order of protection status, genetic information, marital status, sexual orientation including gender identity, arrest record status, military status, and unfavorable discharge from military service.
 Harassment becomes unlawful when:

 - the conduct is severe or pervasive enough to create a work or learning environment that a reasonable person would consider intimidating, hostile, or abusive; and

 - enduring the offensive conduct becomes a condition of continued employment or participating in an educational program or activity.